David Bowles (he/él)

 Biography

-David Bowles is a Mexican American author and translator from Texas.
-He has written multiple award-winning titles, most notably The Smoking Mirror, They Call Me Güero , the 13th Street chapter book series, the young adult graphic novel series Clockwork Curandera, and the picture book My Two Border Towns.
+David Bowles is a Mexican-American author and translator from Texas.
+He has written multiple award-winning titles, among them They Call Me Güero, the 13th Street chapter book series, the young adult novel of historical fiction The Prince & the Coyote, and the picture book My Two Border Towns.

 Now a few dozen books later, David teaches at the University of Texas Río Grande Valley.
-He spends most of the rest of his time writing or traveling through Mexico, the land of his ancestors, studying its history.
-He likes to focus on indigenous culture, philosophy, and language, especially Nahuatl—spoken by the Aztecs and millions of other Nahuas today.
+He spends most of the rest of his time writing or traveling through Mexico, the land of his father’s ancestors, studying its history.
+He likes to focus on indigenous culture, philosophy, and language, especially Nahuatl —spoken by the Aztecs and millions of other Nahuas today.

-Presently, David and his wife split their time between their homes in the Rio Grande Valley and a small Zapotec community on the coast of Oaxaca in Mexico.
+Presently, David serves as the president of the Texas Institute of Letters. he and his wife split their time between their homes in the Rio Grande Valley and a small Zapotec community on the coast of Oaxaca in Mexico.
 They are usually accompanied by their cat Kimi, who thinks that she’s a dog.

 Follow David on Twitter